Is Walking A Good Activity For People With Back Pain?

 As you'll be more likely to keep it up if it becomes a regular habit that you do at a certain time.

-And another trick to keep yourself motivated is to make your walks social.
+And a trick to keep yourself motivated is to make your walks social.

-So ask your have friends if they'd be interested in going for regular walks too.
+So ask your friends if they'd be interested in going for regular walks too.